Wednesday, March 18, 2015

 This is the same reason why fishing communities around the world are poorer than other agricultural communities.

-Fishermen consume all their catch and when they do they just push their boats to go and catch more fish.
+Fishermen consume all their catch and when they do, they just push their boats out to go and catch more fish.
 A maize farmer on the other hand keeps some of his harvest aside to plant the next crop.
 This ability to delay gratification is at the bottom of determining the relative wealth of individuals or communities.

-Given the experience of financially illiterate boxers its clear that money does not make money its how we think that makes -- and ultimately ensures that we keep, the money.
+Given the experience of financially illiterate boxers its clear that money does not make money, its how we think that makes -- and ultimately ensures that we keep, the money.

-Said differently there are only two ways To spend money -- to consume it or invest it, the wealthier members of our society, those who have grown genuine wealth not those who have made a profession of dipping their fingers in the state coffers, is that their spending habits are biased towards investment and not consumption.
+Said differently there are only two ways to spend money -- to consume it or invest it, the wealthier members of our society, those who have grown genuine wealth not those who have made a profession of dipping their fingers in the state coffers, is that their spending habits are biased towards investment and not consumption.

 An 1980s survey reported in the book "Millionaire next door" that the average US millionaire owned a car that was on average not more expensive than seven percent of his net worth -- the difference between the value of your assets and liabilities.
-So in today's Uganda if you bought a $48,000 4WD your net worth would be at least $700,000(sh2b).
+So in today's Uganda if you bought a $48,000 4WD your net worth should be at least $700,000(sh2b).
 If your networth is higher you are in illustrious company if not you have a good chance of following Tyson and Mugabi down the slippery slope to poverty.

 "Networth however is not a practical indicator of wealth.
 You may be asset rich ---have square miles of land to your name, but still be cash poor...